-This dolly zoom is a perfect example of how a specific film technique could be used as a representation of supernatural forces in your story, and also serves as a visual motif, like it did for The Fellowship of the Ring.
+The dolly zoom is a perfect example of how a specific film technique could be used as a representation of supernatural forces in your story.
+It also serves as a visual motif, like it did for The Fellowship of the Ring.

-To give you a concrete dolly zoom example, we're going to break down the surrounding shots in a scene from the film, and provide some context for why Jackson used the dolly zoom in this scene.
+To give you a concrete dolly zoom example, we're going to break down the surrounding shots in a scene from the film, and provide some context for why Jackson used a zolly in this scene.

 The manure, the broken carrot, the dialogue — all tell us that this scene is funny and light hearted.